 Celebration of Women played host to organizations such as Indivisible, Be The Kind, Planned Parenthood and Young Democrats.
 The march drew a crowd of about 250 people despite not being an official Women’s March event.

-Curtis was not able to attend the Women’s March in Washington, D.C. last year.
+Curtis was not able to attend the Women’s March in Washington, D.C. in 2017.
 However, she did participate in the rallies and marches in New York City.
 She created Celebration of Women to celebrate the anniversary of the Women’s March and as a time of reflection on the accomplishments of this past year.
 She hopes it becomes an annual event.